RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: RoboWM-Bench

-Beyond relatively short-horizon tasks, RoboWM-Bench features long-horizon compositional tasks, such as assembling a hamburger, which require multi-stage planning and temporal consistency.
-Additionally, the benchmark includes bimanual manipulation tasks, such as object handover and collaborative towel folding, which introduce coordination constraints between two hands.
-Together, this structured task design enables comprehensive evaluation across varying object properties, interaction dynamics, and temporal horizons.
+RoboWM-Bench also includes more complex manipulation settings that require longer-term reasoning or bimanual coordination.
+Long-horizon compositional tasks, such as assembling a hamburger, test multi-stage planning and temporal consistency, while bimanual tasks, such as object handover and collaborative towel folding, introduce coordination constraints between two hands.
+Together, this structured task design supports fine-grained evaluation of how video world models handle increasingly complex embodied interactions.